fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Food Blog Analysis' text="
 See the [Food Blog Analysis Guidelines](food-blog-analysis).
 Think back to the cookbook readings, when we discussed how much you can learn about people, culture, and food from cookbooks.
 Just like we looked at cookbooks from ~150 years ago to learn about food at the time, what would a historian 150 years from now think American food was from looking at your blogs?
 "%}
-##

 ## Jun 30
 ### Wrapping up
 - [VIDEO: In conclusion](#).
-This final lecture will highlight some of the key themes and ideas that I hope stick with you long after the course and to jump start your thinking on your Final Course Reflection.
+This final lecture will highlight some of the key themes and ideas that I hope stick with you long after the course and help you with your Final Course Reflection.

+{% include alert.html class='warning' title='Food Blog Analysis' text="
-WORD TO THE WISE: Start drafting your [Final Course Reflection](final-course-reflection) (see July 3).
+Start drafting your [Final Course Reflection](final-course-reflection) (see July 5).
 These are TECHNICALLY due SATURDAY (the official last day of the 1H period), but everyone has some extra time UNTIL MONDAY (July 5) to make it nice.
 You can of course submit it whenever you'd like.
+"%}

 ## July 1 (Friday)
 ### Nothing!
+Keep working on your [Final Course Reflection](final-course-reflection).

 ## July 2 (Saturday)
 Last official day of the class, but you can have the rest of the weekend (+ Monday) to work on your last reflection.